KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Data security

-As I have mentioned before, all of the data was sent via port `34567` and the data is obfuscated with what looks like a bunch of different length MD5 hashes, separated by `+` or `/` symbol.
-It might be possible to reverse engineer the function used for data obfuscation, although for that I would need to retrieve the firmware of the camera.
-I will elaborate on this more in the next section.
+As I have mentioned before, all of the data was sent via port `34567` and the data is encrypted and I have not yet figured out what exact encryption method is used and how it works, so I will leave it as a task that I might be doing some time in the future.

 # Potential vulnerabilities

-In this section I will present potential vulnerabilities within the tested Besder camera.
-The exploits and their descriptions were taken from [cve.mitre.org](https://cve.mitre.org/) website and the found vulnerabilities were associated with ***Xongmai XMeye P2P*** cloud services.
+In this section I will present potential vulnerabilities within the tested Besder 6024PB-XMA501 camera.
+The exploits and their descriptions were found and taken from [cve.mitre.org](https://cve.mitre.org/) website and the found vulnerabilities were associated with ***Xongmai XMeye P2P*** cloud services.

 1. ***[CVE-2017-16725](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-16725)*** - A Stack-based Buffer Overflow issue was discovered in Xiongmai Technology IP Cameras and DVRs using the NetSurveillance Web interface.
 The stack-based buffer overflow vulnerability has been identified, which may allow an attacker to execute code remotely or crash the device.
 After rebooting, the device restores itself to a more vulnerable state in which Telnet is accessible.
 2. ***[CVE-2017-7577](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-7577)*** -	XiongMai uc-httpd has directory traversal allowing the reading of arbitrary files via a "GET ../" HTTP request.